-Continue readingWeather forecasts shape critical decisions daily.
+Weather forecasts shape critical decisions daily.
 From planning your morning commute to optimizing global supply chains — forecast accuracy isn’t just preferred, it’s essential.

 Advertising: Turning weather science into marketing ROI

-Consciously or subconsciously, weather influences every aspect and decision of people’s lives – how we feel, what we try, and what we buy.
-Even a one degree Celsius increase in temperature can lead to a 1.2% boost in consumer spending.2
+Closeup of male hands tapping on a smartphone outsideConsciously or subconsciously, weather influences every aspect and decision of people’s lives – how we feel, what we try, and what we buy.
+Even a 1 °C increase in temperature can boost consumer spending by 1.2%.2

 And it adds up: The National Retail Federation estimates that weather affects about $1 trillion in global sales annually.3 When it comes to delivering a brand message in the right moment, to the right people, the precision and accuracy of weather-targeted advertising isn’t just a nice-to-have, it’s a must have.

-In today’s cluttered ad environment where every touchpoint counts, marketers can’t afford to waste budget or an opportunity to drive an action.
+In today’s cluttered ad environment, where every touchpoint counts, marketers can’t afford to waste budget or an opportunity to drive an action.
 Take it from Ryan Oliver, Head of Communications at EcoFlow — an emerging leader in portable power solutions: “The Weather Company’s credibility and accuracy helped us reach a highly engaged audience actively seeking solutions for weather-related outages, boosting awareness and interest in EcoFlow’s backup power solutions.”

 Aviation: Better forecasts, safer flights

-In aviation, forecast accuracy directly impacts both safety, customer satisfaction, and profitability.
-Weather causes approximately 75% of all flight delays4 costing an airline an estimated around $60 billion annually.5 Further, weather conditions are the source of more than 65% of injuries to passengers and crew due to turbulence.
+Aircraft in stormy seas, approaching for landing.
+The plane is visible against a dark, ominous sky with heavy rain and rough waves.In aviation, forecast accuracy directly impacts safety, customer satisfaction, and profitability.
+Weather causes approximately 75% of all flight delays4, costing airlines an estimated $60 billion annually.5 Further, weather conditions are the source of more than 65% of injuries to passengers and crew due to turbulence.

 With accurate, probabilistic forecasts, airlines can better anticipate disruptions before they happen — not just react to them.
 This leads to better, more efficient route planning, reduced fuel consumption, and happier passengers flying smoother skies.
 Take it firsthand from Nathan Polderman, Sr. Manager of Meteorology, United Airlines: “United Airlines’ operations are greatly enhanced from the accuracy of The Weather Company forecast data and the ability for their meteorologists — embedded in the United Network Operations Center — to quickly adjust and communicate nuances and uncertainties in the forecast.
 Precise and accurate weather forecasts are critical to United’s efforts to maintain safe and efficient operations and keep customers satisfied.”